-Rental property placed in service before 2018.
+Rental property placed in service before 2020.
 Continue to use the same method of figuring depreciation that you used in the past.

 Use of real property changed.
 Generally, you must use MACRS to depreciate real property that you acquired for personal use before 1987 and changed to business or income-producing use after 1986.
 This includes your residence that you changed to rental use.
-See Property Owned or Used in 1986 in Pub.
-946, chapter 1, for those situations in which MACRS isn't allowed.
+See Property Owned or Used in 1986 in chapter 1 of Pub.
+946 for those situations in which MACRS isn't allowed.